jasonCodeng/ginit/README.md

 # git-init-plus

+:construction: __Under construction!
+Not ready for public use.__ :construction:

 git-init-plus.js (or g+) is a JavaScript CLI for quickly bootstrapping a Git project.

 It runs git init under the hood, but not only that.